GDRNPP: A Geometry-guided and Fully Learning-based Object Pose Estimator: Experiments

-\textbf{Evaluation Metrics.} We use two common metrics for 6D object pose evaluation, \ie ADD(-S)~\cite{Hinterstoisser2012,hodan2016evaluation}, and $n\degree, n~\text{cm}$~\cite{Shotton_2013_CVPR_NcmNdegree}. \emph{The ADD metric}~\cite{Hinterstoisser2012} measures whether the average deviation of the transformed model points is less than $10\%$ of the object's diameter (0.1d).
+\textbf{Evaluation Metrics.} We use three common metrics for 6D object pose evaluation, \ie~ADD(-S)~\cite{Hinterstoisser2012,hodan2016evaluation}, $n\degree, n\,\mathrm{cm}$~\cite{Shotton_2013_CVPR_NcmNdegree} and the BOP metric~\cite{hodan2018bop,hodan_bop20,sundermeyer2023bop}.
+The \emph{ADD} metric measures whether the average deviation of the transformed model points is less than 10\,\% of the object's diameter (0.1d).
 For symmetric objects, the \emph{ADD-S} metric is employed to measure the error as the average distance to the closest model point~\cite{Hinterstoisser2012,hodan2016evaluation}.
-When evaluating on YCB-V, we also compute the \emph{AUC (area under curve) of ADD(-S)} by varying the distance threshold with a maximum of 10~cm~\cite{xiang2017posecnn}. \emph{The $n\degree, n~\text{cm}$ metric}~\cite{Shotton_2013_CVPR_NcmNdegree} measures whether the rotation error is less than $n\degree$ and the translation error is below $n$~cm.
-Notice that to account for symmetries, $n\degree, n~\text{cm}$ is computed \wrt the smallest error for all possible ground-truth poses~\cite{li2019deepim}.
+The \emph{$n\degree, n\,\mathrm{cm}$} metric measures whether the rotation error is less than $n\degree$ and the translation error is below $n\,\mathrm{cm}$.
+Notice that to account for symmetries, $n\degree, n\,\mathrm{cm}$ is computed \wrt the smallest error for all possible ground-truth poses~\cite{li2019deepim}.
+The \emph{BOP} metric is a symmetry-aware comprehensive metric, which is calculated as the mean of the Average Recall of three metrics: $\text{AR}_\text{{ BOP}}=(\text{AR}_\text{ MSPD} + \text{AR}_\text{ MSSD} + \text{AR}_\text{ VSD})/3$.
+Please refer to~\cite{hodan_bop20} for a detailed explanation of these metrics.